aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

-number of cases decreased as quickly as they had increased.^37 Neumann also reported that the case s of infantile scurvy were marked by susceptibility to infection, abdominal cramps, nasal (^34) Harper's Magazine, November/December, 1925 & January 1936, from the Stefansson Collection, Dartmouth College.
+number of cases decreased as quickly as they had increased.^37 Neumann also reported that the case s of infantile scurvy were marked by susceptibility to infection, abdominal cramps, nasal

+(^34) Harper's Magazine, November/December, 1925 & January 1936,
+from the Stefansson Collection, Dartmouth College.

 (^35) Proc.
 Nat.
 Nut.
 Conf. for Defense, May 14, Federal Sea Agency, pp. 176; U.S. Government Pat.
 Off., 1942.

 (^36) Newmann, H., Deutsch.
 Klin., 7:341, 1904

 (^37) Ibid.

 **PAGE 184**

-diphtheria, furunculosis of the skin, and pneumonia in advanced cases.^38
+diphtheria, furunculosis of the skin, and pneumonia in advanced cases. ^38

 Dr. Hess reported that milk-pasteurization that was intended to prevent humans from getting diseases that cows sometimes develop was a waste.
 He further reported from his observations and tests that infants fed pasteurized milk easily developed common diseases.
-He stated that deaths from those common diseases should have been attributed to the defective nature of pasteurized milk.^39 Humans do not get bovine undulant fever nor does it naturally transmute into human undulant fever.
+He stated that deaths from those common diseases should have been attributed to the defective nature of pasteurized milk. ^39 Humans do not get bovine undulant fever nor does it naturally transmute into human undulant fever.
 There is no credible data that proves otherwise.

 Dr. J.E.
 Crewe, from the Mayo Foundation, Minnesota, reported the therapeutic uses of raw milk in 1923.
 He stressed, from his experiments, that the key-factor was the feeding of **_raw_**